zachlp2016/market_1901/README.md

 ## Iteration 2 - Market and Vendors

 A Market is responsible for keeping track of Vendors.
+It should have a method called `vendor_names` that returns an array of all the Vendor's names.

-It should have a method called `vendors_that_sell` that takes an argument of an item represented as a String.
+Additionally, the Market should have a method called `vendors_that_sell` that takes an argument of an item represented as a String.
 It will return a list of Vendors that have that item in stock.

 Use TDD to create a `Market` class that responds to the following interaction pattern: